What is cord blood banking?

 Doctors and scientists believe that cord blood stem cells are one of the cornerstones of regenerative medicine and may soon offer therapies for many incurable diseases, such as cerebral palsy, autism and diabetes.[2][3]

-More than a decade ago, it was predicted that 1 in 3 of us will require a regenerative therapy.[3]
-Today, those chances are even higher.
-As part of the first generation to live beyond 100 – choosing cord blood banking ensures your baby will have their own stem cells ready for use if they ever need them.
+More than a decade ago, it was predicted that 1 in 3 of us will require a regenerative therapy.[4]
+Today, those chances could even higher.
+As part of the first generation that could live beyond 100 – choosing cord blood banking ensures your baby will have their own stem cells ready for use if they ever need them.

 You only get one chance to bank your baby’s cord blood – in the moments after birth.
 To receive more information about the cord blood banking process and cord blood storage benefits, download your Parents’ Guide now.